Eggless Coconut Sheet Cake

 • Baking Powder: Use baking powder, not soda.
 Be sure to check out my post the Difference Between Baking Soda and Baking Powder for more info on leavening agents.

 • Applesauce: I use organic applesauce, this is a great egg replacer!
 It provides moisture and fluffiness to eggless cake.
 It's also fairly neutral in flavor, which makes it perfect for this coconut cake as you just get some sweetness.
+Learn more in Easy Egg Replacers for Baking.

 • Coconut: I use organic unsweetened fine shredded coconut for topping.
+You can toast it if you want as well.

 • Coconut Extract: I use organic coconut extract, which is what gives this frosting a true coconut flavor.